 It's the feeling I got when I watched the Star Wars trilogy, played the games, and read the books during my youth--just that you could go anywhere in this entire imaginary galaxy, at practically any time in its history, and be caught up in something really cool and interesting.
 From watching the deathblow to an evil, galaxy-spanning Empire to just reading the random tales of a no-name bounty hunter in that same galaxy, Star Wars has always held my attention and impressed me.**

 Well, when I played Mass Effect 1, that feeling swept over me for a second time.
 The makers of this game invested a tremendous amount of thought and care into this setting, going far beyond most sci-fi media's first offerings by not only inventing species, events, technologies, mysterious stuff, and so on, but going into huge detail on it all, as well.
-Just about every really cool, unique part of the Mass Effect universe is detailed for you in journal entries.
+Just about every really cool, unique part of the Mass Effect universe is detailed for you in journal entries, should you care to know more of the imaginative science fiction all around you as you play.
 The game also captures the awe-inspiring feel and concept of space exploration, to me, better than anything else I've ever encountered.
 You know how when you were a kid, you went through a phase (or entered one and never got out of it) where you were really into real-world space exploration?
 Just feeling a sense of excitement and awe at the idea of exploring the infinite cosmos?
 Well, maybe you did and maybe you didn't, but I did, and when the map screen comes up in ME1 and begins playing that calming, yet somehow exciting music of exploration, I feel like a little kid again, looking at all these planets and stars with detailed descriptions like you'd find in an astronomy museum exhibit.

 13. Final Fantasy 7 (PS1)